Ülevaade USA tuludeklaratsiooni täitmisest majutajatele

 If you haven’t provided your taxpayer information, your payouts may be suspended and your calendar may be blocked.
 This prevents you from accepting any new reservations.

 If you are receiving payouts without tax information on file, tax withholdings will be deducted and remitted to the IRS.
-Please be aware that without a tax identification number it may be very difficult to claim any refund from the IRS for these taxes withheld.
+After these taxes are remitted, Airbnb may not be able to refund you these taxes.
+In addition, please be aware that without a tax identification number, it may be very difficult to claim any refund from the IRS for taxes withheld.